 For those of us who enjoy warm water, there’s great news!

-According to Sea temperature, the average sea temperature around Bridgetown is the warmest in September with around 84.9°F (29.4°C).
+According to sea temperature, the average sea temperature around Bridgetown is the warmest in September with around 84.9°F (29.4°C).
 The coldest is in February with 80.8°F (27.1°C).
+The temperatures were measured at the sea surface temperature (SST) which is most relevant to recreational users.

 I visited Barbados in February, and the water temperature was (almost) perfect for my taste.
 I didn’t get chills getting in and wasn’t cold when snorkeling and swimming with turtles.